eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.lifx/README.md

 The *color* channels have a "Power on color" configuration option that is used to determine the hue, saturation, brightness levels when a light is switched on.
 When it is left empty, the color of a light remains unchanged when a light is switched on or off.
 Configuration options contains 3 comma separated values, where first value is hue (0-360), second  saturation (0-100) and third brightness (0-100).
 If both "Power on brightness" and "Power on color" configuration options are defined, "Power on brightness" option overrides the brightness level defined on the "Power on color" configuration option.

 The *temperature* channels have a "Power on temperature" configuration option that is used to determine the color temperature when a light is switched on.
 When it is left empty, the color temperature of a light remains unchanged when a light is switched on or off.
-Color temperature can be defined as a kelvin degrees (2500-9000) or percent (0-100).

 MultiZone lights (*colormzlight*) have serveral channels (e.g. *colorzone0*, *temperaturezone0*, etc.) that allow for controlling specific zones of the light.
 Changing the *color* and *temperature* channels will update the states of all zones.
 The *color* and *temperature* channels of MultiZone lights always return the same state as *colorzone0*, *temperaturezone0*.